gqrx-sdr/gqrx/README.md

 Download
 --------

-Gqrx is distributed as source code package and binaries for Linux.
-Mac support is avaialble through macports.
-Please see http://gqrx.dk/download for a list of official and third party download resources.
+Gqrx is distributed as source code package and binaries for Linux and Mac.
+Alternate Mac support is available through macports and homebrew.

+Please see http://gqrx.dk/download for a list of official download resources.

 Usage